 These principles apply whether the signature is handwritten or electronic.
 And all electronic signature projects must comply with the applicable regulations and standards, mandatory and optional.
 This is done in a bid to strengthen digital trust.
 In Europe, European regulation eIDAS (Electronic IDentification And Trust Services) governs electronic signatures.
 Introduced in 2016 to promote digital trust, it defines three main types of signature: simple, advanced and qualified.
 Outside Europe, in North Africa in particular, the regulation is different.

 Uses of electronic signatures

 You need to start by identifying the planned uses, the required security levels and the signing parties.
 The latter can be internal personnel, the ecosystem of clients, partners and suppliers, professionals or private individuals.
 The architecture will vary depending on their status and if they belong to the company implementing the electronic signature project.

 In-house, two types of signature can be used: server stamp and the personal qualified or non-qualified signature.
 A server stamp is similar to an electronic stamp and can be easily integrated into a third-party system.
 It can be used to sign purchase orders, joined with an ERP system, or employment contracts if used with the company’s HRIS.

-For online contract-signing with third parties, the server personal signature needs to be used.
+For online contract-signing with third parties, the server personal signature (personal signature certificate) needs to be used.
 A temporary certificate is generated in the name of the signing party.
 This person then receives a one-time password -OTP- to confirm their consent.
 The system appends two signatures, one for the person and one for the company.

 To increase the level of security, two-factor strong authentication can be added upstream of the electronic signature system and the security keys can be protected with an HSM (Hardware Security Module).